gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 ## Testing webhooks

 You can trigger the webhook manually.
 Sample data from the project is used.
-> For example: for triggering `Push Events` your project should have at least one commit.
+For example, for triggering `Push Events` your project should have at least one commit.

 ![Webhook testing](img/webhook_testing.png)